Creta5164/fmod-rmmv/README.md

   and output it through the bus, but this has not been implemented yet.

-- Not fully implemented ME specs
-  I have not yet implemented the specification of ME that plays BGM when it is interrupted during BGM playback and ME plays and disappears.

 - Can't support event callbacks
   Event callback is a feature that receives this signal from the game when a call function is put in an event created in FMOD Studio.